Kirkpatrick Durham Church

 Substantially rebuilt in 1810 by James Turner and Joseph Douglas and again from 1849-50 by architect Walter Newall, but the T-plan church, with its distinctive square tower, is very much late Georgian in design.
 Pulpit and precentors box date to 1810 refit, but the interior of the church was considerably re-ordered in 1949 and a partition constructed which allowed a hall to be created.
 The upper hall was constructed in 1968-9 and a further major refurbishment took place in 2002.

-High in the north gable, above the big pointed window with Y-traceried mullions, is a circular stone heraldic panel with the coat-of-arms of William Kennedy, Abbot of Crossraguel between 1529 and 1547.
-Also carved in the panel is the date 1749: that of the previous church on the site.
+High in the north gable, above the big pointed window with Y-traceried mullions, is a circular stone heraldic panel with the coat-of-arms of William Kennedy, Abbot of Crossraguel Abbey between 1529 and 1547.
+Also carved in the panel is the date 1749: that of the previous church on this site.
 The carving on the stone appears to be two centuries earlier.
 This is the oldest ecclesiastical relic in the parish.
 Before that time the site of the church was at Minnydow, prominent on a high field now marked by a small circle of trees enclosed within a dry stone wall.
 It is probable that a church was on this site in the 13th century.

 Services